junxit/us-congress-bills-110/metadata.md

 - 2008-03-06 — Placed on the Union Calendar, Calendar No. 330.
 - 2008-03-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-540.
 - 2008-03-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-540.
+- 2008-04-01 — Considered under suspension of the rules. (consideration: CR H1857-1860)
+- 2008-04-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1312.
+- 2008-04-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-01 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2008-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1857)
+- 2008-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1857)